How to use '\n' in Python

 Common errors and challenges

-While using \n is straightforward, a few common pitfalls can trip you up, from string concatenation to file path issues.
+While \n is straightforward, a few common pitfalls can trip you up, leading to messy output or unexpected errors that may require code repair.

 Forgetting to add \n when concatenating strings